oitee/oitee.github.io/_posts/2021-08-04-binary-search.md

 ![x = log2 n](/assets/images/binarysearch_4.jpg)

-Since *x* represents the number of operations, the Big-Oh of a binary search would be: O(log n).
+Since *x* represents the number of operations, the Big-O of a binary search would be: O(log n).
+Thus, if there were 1024 elements in an array, a linear search would require (at-most) 1024 operations to find a specific element.
+A binary search, on the other hand, would require only 10 steps (as log<sub>2</sub> 1024  = 10).

 ## Implementing binary search and replace